keeleinstituut/tv-common-laravel-amqp/README.md

 The simple lib for synchronization of entities between services.
 It includes:
 - publishing/consuming messages using AMQP protocol (RabbitMQ).
-- Helper classes for full/single entities synchronization
+- Base commands for full/single entities' synchronization.
+- Setup of PGSQL database for read-only access to the synced entities.

 ## Install